Concrete Steps and Stone Walls

 Form Up the Steps and Prep for Concrete Pour.
 NOTE: City code calls out a min and max for stair treads (rise and run).
 Rise: 8 ¼” max.
 Run: 10” min – Ann Arbor.
 Make sure you are compliant.
 Check local codes!

 Bullnose detail.
 As you can tell by our top step, the original profile was a bullnose vs the standard squared off edge.
 This looks a lot nicer, and adds to the overall house character and charm.
 If your contractor doesn’t have the forms to do this.
 Use a 2×8 (notched) and some PVC (split).
 Just make sure to lubricate the surface, so the bullnose doesn’t pull off with the form – this DID happened to us!!!

-Things weren’t always built “better” in the past, as evidenced by the existing foundation (only 21 inches) that allowed the entire structure to degrade and fail over time.
-But, with the detailed steps taken here should ensure that this new, and improved structure should stand the test of time…and hopefully another 100 years.
-And… it looks a bit nicer now, and back to its original configuration/appearance!
+Things weren’t always built “better” in the past, as evidenced by the existing foundation (only 21 inches).
+This allowed the entire structure to degrade and fail over time.
+But, with the detailed steps taken here, it will ensure that this new, and improved structure should stand the test of time…and hopefully another 100 years.
+All in all, it looks a bit nicer now, and has returned to its original configuration and appearance!